kyrexiii/TalkShitGetDared/replit.md

 1. **Initialization**: TruthOrDareCore class loads with default or custom configuration
 2. **Prompt Request**: User calls getTruth(), getDare(), or getRandom() with optional parameters
-3. **File Loading**: System loads appropriate JSON file based on language/mode/type
+3. **Direct Module Import**: System uses direct TypeScript imports to load prompt data (no file system operations)
 4. **Validation**: Content is validated for structure and availability
 5. **Selection**: Random prompt is selected from available options
 6. **Response**: Formatted result is returned with metadata